rasm47/tuubacrypt-rs/README.md

 # tuubacrypt-rs

-cli for the "tuubacrypt" algorithm
+a command-line interface for the "tuubacrypt" cipher

 ## Disclaimer

 > Don't use this to encrypt sensitive information

-The so called tuubacrypt algorithm is a toy to play with and is not secure in any way.
+The so called tuubacrypt cipher is a toy to play with and is not secure in any way.

 ## Build